-The most recent reauthorization of the Secure Rural Schools program will expire at the end of FY2012.
-Wyden currently is working with Senate Finance Committee Chairman Baucus to extend the program for at least another year, while crafting a long-term solution for rural communities.
+The current reauthorization expires at the end of 2015 and Wyden is currently working to extend the program for at least another year, while crafting a long-term solution for rural communities.

-Recently, the Forest Service, citing sequestration, requested that counties return $18 million in timber payments paid out at the beginning of 2013.
-Senators Wyden, Merkley & Murkowski have pressed the Forest Service to halt any penalties or fines and work to minimize the impact of mandatory budget cuts on states and counties, calling the threat of repayment deeply concerning.
+In 2013, the Forest Service, citing sequestration, requested that counties return $18 million in timber payments paid out at the beginning of that year.
+Senators Wyden, Merkley & Murkowski successfully pressed the Forest Service to halt any penalties or fines and work to minimize the impact of mandatory budget cuts on states and counties.

 - Posted on 09/19/13